djboni/hdlc/README.md

 [RFC-1662 - PPP in HDLC-like Framing](https://tools.ietf.org/html/rfc1662)
 or in the doc/rfc1662.txt file.

-Implemented as a C++ class, the HDLC Data Link Layer can be extended using class inheritance.
-The library also provides an One Byte Transport Layer derived class as an extension example.
+Implemented as a C++ class template, the HDLC Data Link Layer can be extended using class inheritance.
+The library also provides an One Byte Transport Layer derived class template as an extension example.

 You can use HDLC both for closed- and open-source projects.
 You are also free to keep changes to this library to yourself.
 However we'll enjoy your